-- The Top 3 teams from the prior year's Mixed Team Relay will be awarded one (1) team spot each; - The Top 10 teams from the prior year's Development Team National Championship will be awarded one (1) team spot each; - USAT High Performance Teams in good standing will be awarded one (1) team spot each; and, - USAT Registered Clubs in good standing that make a formal request for a team spot by March 15th will be awarded one (1) team spot each on a first-come, first-served basis until all spots are allocated or the First Registration Period ends, whichever comes first.
+- Priority #1: The Top 3 teams from the prior year's Mixed Team Relay will be awarded one (1) team spot each; - Priority #2: The Top 10 teams from the prior year's Development Team National Championship will be awarded one (1) team spot each; - Priority #3: USAT High Performance Teams in good standing will be awarded one (1) team spot each; and, - Priority #4: USAT Registered Clubs in good standing that make a formal request for a team spot by March 15th may be awarded one (1) team spot each on a first-come, first-served basis until all spots are allocated or the First Registration Period ends, whichever comes first.

-All allocations are cumulative, meaning, in the First Registration Period, a team/club that earned a Top 3 finish in the Mixed Team Relay in 2012, a Top 10 finish in the Development Team Championship in 2012, and is a High Performance Team in good standing in 2013 will be awarded three (3) team spots, accommodating participation by 12 athletes (6 females/6 males).
+All allocations are cumulative, meaning, in the First Registration Period, a team/club that earned a Top 3 finish in the Mixed Team Relay in 2013, a Top 10 finish in the Development Team Championship in 2013, and is a High Performance Team in good standing in 2014 will be awarded three (3) team spots, accommodating participation by 12 athletes (6 females/6 males).